betagouv/bbb-analytics/README.md

 # bbb-analytics
-Application that collect analytics from bigbluebutton and put it in a postgresql database for analytics purpose
+Application that collect analytics from the BigBlueButton Analytics Callback and put it in a postgresql database for analytics purpose

 ## Configuration of the app